vladimir-bredikhin/the-creative-react-course-ignite/README.md

 - add local simple express proxy to bypass CORS issues and not publishing the API KEY (uncommited)
 - used 'gap' CSS property for Games grid
 - using useParams from react-router-dom instead of splitting pathname by / in Home component
+- add 'no-scroll' class to body with useEffect for id in Home component instead of setting it with style

 Thing might be improved: